On this page...

 If you are not born of water AND The Spirit, you cannot even see / perceive the Kingdom of God, let alone enter into it!

-If you can see His Kingdom, it is because God has birthed you: not just once – of water.
-But again – of spirit.
-Now you may enter in.
+If you can see His Kingdom, it is because God has birthed you: not just once - of water.
+But again - of Spirit.
+Now you may enter into His kingdom, which is righteousness, peace and joy in the Spirit.

 At the time of the conversation Jesus was having with Nicodemus, a detail remained in order to secure eternal life for God's children, those born of His Spirit.
 Jesus would handle this detail, shortly.
 He described it to Nicodemus this way: